 Our next milestone was to get a beta version ready in one month.
 Although the launch has been a bit delayed, we are still working hard to release it in the coming weeks! 💪

-While we await the release, let’s make a brief recap of what Frontity is and some of the features you can expect to see in the framework.
+While we await the release, let’s make a recap of what Frontity is and some of the features you can expect to see in the framework.

 - Frontity, a React framework to create WordPress themes